 Description

-The Front-End Interlock System in the Taiwan Photon Source (TPS) has been upgraded to solve deployment complexity and maintainability issues that were noticed in the early stages of operation.
-For increased dependability and fault-handling capabilities, the system integrates a redundant dual CPU PLC and adopts a Real-Time Operating System (RTOS) to optimize status and signal publish processing.
-Meanwhile, preserving compatibility with the legacy system, this new version streamlines the design, increases diagnostic efficiency, and expedites the deployment process for future upgrades.
+The Front-End Interlock System in the Taiwan Photon Source (TPS) has been upgraded to address deployment complexity and maintainability issues observed during early operations.
+To improve dependability and fault handling, the system integrates a redundant dual-CPU PLC and incorporates a real-time operating system (RTOS) to optimize status and signal publishing processes.
+While preserving compatibility with the legacy system, the new design streamlines the architecture, improves diagnostic efficiency, and expedites deployment for future upgrades.

 Region represented | Asia |